 2026-04-17

-On April 15, 2026, as part of ongoing seminar series organized by the Department of Philosophy within the Faculty of Humanities at Kyrgyz-Turkish Manas University, a scientific seminar was held.
-Associate Professor Kishimjan Eshenkulova delivered a presentation titled «Artificial Intelligence and the Society of ‘Schizophonia’».
+On April 15, 2026, a seminar was held as part of a series organized by the Department of Philosophy of the Faculty of Humanities at Kyrgyz-Turkish “Manas” University.
+Assoc.
+Prof. Dr. Kishimjan Eshenkulova delivered a presentation titled “Artificial Intelligence and the ‘Schizophrenic’ Society.”